nwchemgit/nwchem-dockerfiles/nwchem-681.fedora.sockets/README.md

-Base on earlier work by Vladimir Konjkov
+Based on earlier work by Vladimir Konjkov

-Builds a NWChem 6.8.1  binary using qm and pw modules and ARMCI_NETWORK=SOCKETS
+Builds a NWChem 6.8.1  binary using all modules and ARMCI_NETWORK=SOCKETS

 The file Dockerfile can be used by tying the command